vdaas/vald/docs/contributing/coding-style.md

             // defer goleak.VerifyNone(tt, goleak.IgnoreCurrent())
    ```

-   Please note that the `TestMain()` can only implement once in each package, you may need to find a right place to implement this function on the package.
+   Please note that the `TestMain()` can only implement once in each package, you may need to find the right place to implement this function on the package.

 1. Defer function